sonic-net/SONiC/doc/voq/lag_hld.md

 ### 3.3 System LAG ID management

 redis-server running on supervisor module is responsible for providing a unique system_lag_id for each LAG and also keeping track of allocated values.
 This is done in an  **atomic fashion** for all sonic instances.
 Supervisor card sets the boundaries of the system lag ids.
-Boundaries of the system lag id will be loaded from platform specific file **platform.json** and set in CHASSIS_APP_DB.
+Boundaries of the system lag id viz lag_id_start and lag_id_end will be loaded from platform specific file **chassisdb.conf** and set in CHASSIS_APP_DB.

 for example